eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with configuration as code; Puppet, SaltStack, Ansible, or Chef
 + skill set:
 	- Experience using native APIs from higher ed core systems (SIS, ERP, LMS) a plus
-	- 3+ years’ experience with enterprise level data integration working with multiple systems simultaneously; Including extracting data utilizing API integration from a variety of platforms, performing data mapping, data transformation, and loading data to the target system
+	- 3+ years' experience with enterprise level data integration working with multiple systems simultaneously; Including extracting data utilizing API integration from a variety of platforms, performing data mapping, data transformation, and loading data to the target system
 + skill set:
 	- Talend ETL, SQL, Postgres, AWS
 	- Design, develop, and implement advanced ETL pipelines that bring together data from disparate sources, making it available to users using a variety of ETL tools.